upf-gti/SignBank/README.md

 ### Backup Files

-Backups are stored in a year/month/day directory structure, for example:
+Backups are stored in a year/month/day directory structure.
 ---

 ## 🔐 Security